Greece Moments Greece Moments

 Aosa (Naoussa)

-Aosa, also called Naoussa, is the nearest bay south of Agios Stefanos and only 5 minutes away by car.
-Away from the hustle and bustle, there are only a few summer houses of the Greeks and a few holiday apartments.
-There is no taverna, so the wide grey pebble beach remains completely natural.
+Aosa, also called Naoussa, is the nearest bay south of Agios Stefanos and only a 5-minute drive away.
+Away from the hustle and bustle, you’ll find just a few Greek summer houses and some holiday apartments.
+There is no taverna, so the wide grey pebble beach remains completely unspoilt.

 Aosa Kythnos Naoussa Beach